thekietly/simplified-hotel-management/README.md

-# simplified-hotel-management
+# Simplified Hotel Management
  Adopting SGV-restaurant repo to develop this hotel management website.
+ In summary, different users will be able to use different components of this website:
+ 1. __Website admin__ will be able to use the CMS where you modify/delete hotels/rooms/amenities/reviews.
+ 2. __Anonymous users__ will be able to view a list of hotels and rooms with their associated average price per night.
+ 3. __Registered users__ will be able to make bookings.
+ 4. __Hotel admin__ will be able to update their hotel/rooms details.

 # Tools
-Ultilise .NET, Boostrap and SQL Server Management Studio v20
+Ultilise .NET v8, Boostrap v5.3 and SQL Server Management Studio v20

 # Design tools
 SQL Server Management Studio Database Diagram, Class diagram (Umlet) and User case diagram (Umlet)